Visualizing Air Quality Data - Know through Graph of Air Pollution

 Plotting the figures along with the layout: Taking the combined subplots and setting it to the layout created in Step 4, plot the entire graph to get the above visual.

-This is the second graph where I have plotted PM2.5 reduction levels against the number of days that Pure Skies has been installed at different industry sectors.
-Using NumPy, I defined function to calculate the trend line using OLSM (Ordinary Least Square Method) to show the trend of PM2.5 reductions over time.
+This is the second graph of air pollution where I have plotted PM2.5 reduction levels against the number of days that Pure Skies has been installed at different industry sectors.
+Using NumPy, I defined a function to calculate the trend line using OLSM (Ordinary Least Square Method) to show the trend of PM2.5 reductions over time.

 What did I do: